CyNexa/InSOC/readme.md

 ⚠ NOTE: THIS IS STILL IN DEVELOPMENT PHASE & MAIN FEATURES WILL BE ADDED SOON.
-⚠ NOTE: RAN ON UBUNTU SERVER ONLY.
+⚠ NOTE: RUN ON UBUNTU SERVER ONLY.

 # InSOC System README

 A simple lightweight SOC built using:

 * Python log collector agent
-* Express backend with SQLite databases
+* Express(EJS) backend with SQLite databases
 * WebSocket-powered realtime UI
 * Tailwind-based dashboard